What Type of Therapy Should I Choose?

 Behaviour therapy offers a range of techniques that are particularly good in dealing with issues around anxiety, such as specific phobias, obsessions or lack of assertiveness.
 Behavioural therapists may also apply themselves to group behaviour in specific settings, such as in schools and the workplace.

 The cognitive element in these approaches rests on the assumption that we all make mistakes when we process information as thoughts, and that by learning to think about things in new or different ways we can change the way we feel and behave.
 Pure cognitive therapy is generally highly-structured and short-term, challenging clients to test their own reality, and change it when they find ideas that will work better for them.
-Short-term bursts of cognitive work in a broader approach can also be very effective.
+Short-term bursts of cognitive work in a broader approach can also be very successful.

 Systemic counselling is the basis of modern Relate training for couples, though Relate still draws heavily on a psychodynamic understanding of interrelationship.
 Systemic therapists seek to address people not on an individual level, but as people in relationship and as members of groups.
 They tend to approach problems practically rather than analytically, without making diagnoses or assigning blame.
-Theiy see their role as being to help relationships change themselves by introducing creative “nudges”.
+They see their role as being to help relationships change themselves by introducing creative “nudges”.

 Integrative practitioners generally try to draw together the most useful parts of the other approaches.
 They avoid a one-size-fits-all philosophy and are more likely to respond flexibly to the needs of different clients.
 A recent survey of British counsellors and psychotherapists showed that there are now more integratively-trained practitioners than any other group, but that they still only amount to 1 in 5 of the total.